Is it possible that your agent mistakenly issued a licence to use your copyright material on your behalf and failed to notify you?

 ⚖️ Nature of the work;

 ⚖️ Effect of the dealing on the value of the work; and the

 ⚖️ Amount and substance copied relative to the whole (see table below).

 Always seek professional legal advice before sending a Takedown Notice especially if you are unsure regarding the application of the "fair dealing" exception.

 You will need to double-check that you have provided sufficient information to enable the ISP's designated representative to take the required action to quickly identify + remove your copyright material:

 ✅ A copy of your copyright material so that it can be easily identified.

-The Internet Service Provider (ISP) will usually provide an email address for the delivery of notices.
+The Internet Service Provider (ISP) will usually provide an email address for delivery of the notices.

 This FAQ was written by James D. Ford GAICD | Principal Solicitor, Blue Ocean Law Group℠.